Larsa Pippen Rocks Tiny Crop Top & The Tightest Jeans As She Admits She’s ‘Feeling Fall’

 Larsa Pippen is stunning in her latest social media snapshot.
 The former reality TV star is giving off some major fall vibes as she was dressed to impress for the gorgeous shot.

 In the new Instagram update, Larsa is seen standing in front of a white picket fence as she donned a casual, yet gorgeous, outfit.
-Pippen rocked a white collared crop top, which flaunted her flat tummy and toned abs, and paired the shirt with some skintight jeans.
+Pippen rocked a white, collared crop top, which flaunted her flat tummy and toned abs, and paired the shirt with some skintight jeans.

 The denim hugged Larsa’s fabulous figure, as well as showcased her curvy hips and long, lean legs.
-Pippen added a pair of white heeled boots and a long, heather gray jacket over top to complete the autumn ensemble.
+Pippen added a pair of white, heeled boots and a long, heather gray jacket over top to complete the autumn ensemble.

 Kim Kardashian’s BFF had her long, caramel-colored hair parted down the middle and styled in soft curls the fell down her back and rippled over her shoulders.